-It’s called a dry cough when it’s not accompanied by mucus or phlegm and a productive cough when phlegm is present.
-Dry cough needs to be treated with a remedy that can loosen phlegm so it can be eliminated.
+Dry coughing refers to coughing that isn’t accompanied by mucous or phlegm.
+A productive cough, on the other hand, is one that includes phlegm.
+Dry coughing needs to be treated with a remedy that can loosen the phlegm so it can be eliminated.

-For quick relief from dry cough, there are several effective natural remedies for easing airway problems.
-Since coughing occurs more often at night, a dry cough makes it harder to stay asleep not only for the sufferer, but for anyone nearby.
+For quick relief from dry coughing, there are several effective natural remedies.
+These principally ease respiratory tract problems.
+Since coughing occurs more often at night, dry coughing makes it harder to stay asleep not only for the sufferer, but for anyone nearby.

-Garlic is an excellent natural remedy for dry cough, as its antibacterial properties help to relieve many ailments throughout the body, including the respiratory tract.
-It is a very effective remedy for unclogging the bronchial tubes.
+Garlic is an excellent natural remedy for dry coughing, as its antibacterial properties help to relieve many ailments throughout the body, including those in the respiratory tract.
+Some say it’s very effective for unclogging the bronchial tubes.

 How to make a home remedy with garlic